the-anna-project/annad/doc/concept/connection.md

 in the past.
 The process of creating connections is a continuous task, that is fully dynamic and learned by experience and can be described as follows.

-TODO ??? creation of new coorindates opinionated based on known connections ???

 When information is provided in the form of input, and no connection path for the current input sequence exists yet, it is mapped onto the connection space.
 Each character of the input sequence is represented by their own coordinates.